Linux-RISC/Reanimator/install_guide.md

 IRIS2 for 192.168.9.2<br>
 <br>
 <b>Troubleshooting</b><br>
-If the installer program won't start, please check:<br>
+If the installer program doesn't start, please check:<br>
 &ensp;1. netaddr is properly configured in Command Monitor.<br>
 &ensp;2. if the problem persists, connect your sgi computer to Reanimator using a straight-through cable, not a crossover.<br>
 &ensp;3. if the problem persists again, you must try to boot the installer program using the "hard way", booting from Command Monitor.<br>